kubesphere/website/content/en/docs/workspace-administration/project-quotas.md

 weight: 9600
 ---

-KubeSphere uses [Kubernetes requests and limits](https://kubesphere.io/blogs/understand-requests-and-limits-in-kubernetes/) to control resource (for example, CPU and memory) usage in a project, also known as [ResourceQuotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) in Kubernetes.
+KubeSphere uses [Kubernetes requests and limits](https://kubesphere.io/blogs/understand-requests-and-limits-in-kubernetes/) to control resource (for example, CPU and memory) usage in a project, also known as [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) in Kubernetes.
 Requests make sure a project can get the resources it needs as they are specifically guaranteed and reserved.
 On the contrary, limits ensure that a project can never use resources above a certain value.

-Besides CPU and memory, you can also set resource quotas for other objects separately such as Pods, [Deployments](../../project-user-guide/application-workloads/deployments/), [Jobs](../../project-user-guide/application-workloads/jobs/), [Services](../../project-user-guide/application-workloads/services/) and [ConfigMaps](../../project-user-guide/configuration/configmaps/) in a project.
+Besides CPU and memory, you can also set resource quotas for other objects separately such as Pods, [Deployments](../../project-user-guide/application-workloads/deployments/), [Jobs](../../project-user-guide/application-workloads/jobs/), [Services](../../project-user-guide/application-workloads/services/), and [ConfigMaps](../../project-user-guide/configuration/configmaps/) in a project.

 This tutorial demonstrates how to configure quotas for a project.